brunaellen/forum-project-springBoot-API-REST/README.md

 #### GET /topics/listByCourseName;

-Endpoints that returns the topics registered:
+Endpoints that returns the topics registered given a course name:

 Usage: